okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app/main/index.md

 **What you need**

 * An Okta Developer Edition organization.
 Don't have one?
 [Create one for free](https://developer.okta.com/signup).
-* A project or app that you want to add authentication to.
+* A mobile project or app that you want to add authentication to.

 **Sample code**